 David Hilliard Williams Professional Summary

-Mr. Williams has authored five books on wireless location, including The Definitive Guide To RFID, Wi-Fi, Bluetooth Low Energy (BLE), UWB, Ultrasound, Infrared, and Other RTLS and IoT Technologies (available December 2018), The Definitive Guide to GPS, RFID, Wi-Fi, and Other Wireless Location-Based Services (two versions, with a third in progress), The Definitive Guide to Wireless E911, and (co-authored) The Definitive Guide to Mobile Positioning and Location Management.
+Mr. Williams has authored five books on wireless location, including The Definitive Guide to IoT Sensors (In Development), The Definitive Guide to GPS, RFID, Wi-Fi, and Other Wireless Location-Based Services (two versions, with a third in progress), The Definitive Guide to Wireless E911, and (co-authored) The Definitive Guide to Mobile Positioning and Location Management.
 Mr. Williams has authored dozens of research reports, and tracks and analyzes leading companies in the LBS, IoT, and public safety industries particularly with respect to their product and technology strategies, competitive capabilities and implementation issues.
 He is expert on all public policy and technology issues related to emergency services/public safety, location data privacy and security, and LBS and IoT privacy protection policies, systems, and support infrastructure.
 He opines on user/customer privacy issues in various forums.

 Mr. Williams has 9 patents involving context, location, networks, sensors, privacy, and machine learning/AI, with several more pending.